-STRATEGIC REPORT (CONTINUED) FOR THE YEAR ENDED 30 SEPTEMBER 2022
+STRATEGIC REPORT (CONTINUED) FOR THE YEAR ENDED 30 SEPTEMBER 2023

-Financial risk management (continued)

-However, the firm reviews the adequacy of its capital, taking into account its capital resources requirements and its current and future activities at least annually.
-The firm has decided that it is prudent to hold capital in excess of its capital resources requirements in respect to certain risks.
+Principal risks and uncertainties (continued)

-- b) Market risk: The company owns and holds quantities of Commodity.
-The price risk is hedged using derivative instruments to limit a gain or loss.
-The firm has a capital resource requirement in respect of its foreign currency position risk requirement of \$3k at 30 September 2022 (2021 \$4k). - c) Interest rate risk: The company does not have significant long term borrowings and therefore is not overly exposed to interest rate risk. - d) Liquidity risk: The firm seeks to maintain at all times sufficient funds in readily accessible accounts with its bankers to meet its liabilities when they fall due.
-In addition, in line with the FCA rules the firm maintains capital equivalent to the greater of one quarter of its estimated projected annual fixed overhead expenditure or \$772k (2021 \$636k) to ensure that the firm's affairs could be wound up in an orderly manner should the need arise, There is no current intention or expectation for such an eventuality.
-The relevant figure to be maintained is kept under regular review. - e) Foreign exchange risk: The functional currency of the company's trading activities is the USD.
-At present foreign exchange risk arises on the translation of our GBP Sterling overheads into USD.
-The Board has appointed a committee that actively monitors the company's future foreign exchange requirements and has put in place a hedging strategy to manage the company's exposure to FX variations.
-As a result of the economic climate at 30 September 2022 and in conjunction with the UK government's mini budget announcement, the revaluation of the hedged reserves at the year end resulted in a negative charge to the profit and loss account of \$99k.
-This impact has reversed in Q1 of the 2023 financial year. - f) Credit & Counterparty risk: The firm employs the standardised approach to credit risk.
-The firm has a capital resources requirement in relation to credit risk of \$416k at 30 September 2022 (2021 \$218k).
+Liquidity Risk: The firm seeks to maintain at all times sufficient funds in readily accessible accounts with its bankers to meet its liabilities when they fall due.
+In addition, in line with the FCA rules the firm maintains capital equivalent to the greater of one quarter of its estimated projected annual fixed overhead expenditure of \$910k (2022- \$772k) to ensure that the firm's affairs could be wound up in an orderly manner should the need arise.
+There is no current intention or expectation for such an eventuality.
+The relevant figure to be maintained is kept under regular review.

+Foreign Exchange Risk: The company income is primarily in USD and therefore this presents a foreign exchange risk when the main expenses are in GBP.
+A committee appointed by the Board monitors the risk and puts in place hedges to mitigate the risks.

+Credit and Counterparty Risk: The firm employs the standardized approach to credit risk.
+The form has a capital resource requirement in relation to credit risk of \$368k at 30 September 2023 (2022 - \$416k).